BogRtM/Pathfinder/README.md

 ## Early Access - Alpha Release
 ### **DISCLAIMER : NOT A SINGLE THING HAS BEEN TESTED IN MULTIPLAYER**
 Whether or not it works in multiplayer, I do not know.
-Your feedback will be crucial in finding bugs and incompatibilities.
+Honestly, I doubt it.
+Your feedback will be crucial.

 # The Pathfinder
-The Pathfinder is a glass cannon spear hunter who commands a robotic falcon, Squall.
+The Pathfinder is a glass cannon melee survivor who commands a robotic falcon, Squall.
 Together, they can dish out tremendous DPS, and take down any game!

 • Squall can be commanded to focus on selected enemies, or return to you when necessary.<br/>
 • Unlike other melee survivors, you have low HP and no armor; poke from afar when necessary and choose your engagements wisely.<br/>
-• The Pathfinder benefits from items that increase his burst damage potential, while Squall benefits greatly from attack speed and critical chance.
+• The Pathfinder prefers items that increase his burst damage potential, while Squall benefits greatly from attack speed and critical chance.<br/>
 • Lysate Cell is highly recommended!

 This survivor was inspired by Insect Glaive from Monster Hunter, and Rexxar from the Warcraft series.